Smoking ban: History

 1973 and 2007 ABC news reports on the initial, and then the complete, indoor smoking bans in Victoria, Australia.

 One of the world's earliest smoking bans was a 1575 Roman Catholic Church regulation which forbade the use of tobacco in any church in Mexico.
-In 1590, Pope Urban VII moved against smoking in church buildings.
+In 1590, Pope Urban VII moved against smoking in all church-owned buildings.
 He threatened to excommunicate anyone who "took tobacco in the porchway of or inside a church, whether it be by chewing it, smoking it with a pipe or sniffing it in powdered form through the nose".
 Pope Urban VIII imposed similar restrictions in 1624.
 In 1604 King James VI and I published an anti-smoking treatise, A Counterblaste to Tobacco, that had the effect of raising taxes on tobacco.
 Russia banned tobacco for 70 years from 1627.

 The Ottoman Sultan Murad IV prohibited smoking in his empire in 1633 and had smokers executed.
 The earliest citywide European smoking bans were enacted shortly thereafter.
 Such bans were enacted in Bavaria, Kursachsen, and certain parts of Austria in the late 17th century.
 Smoking was banned in Berlin in 1723, in Königsberg in 1742, and in Stettin in 1744.
 These bans were repealed in the revolutions of 1848.
 Before 1865, Russia had a ban on smoking in the streets.

-The first building in the world to ban smoking was the Old Government Building in Wellington, New Zealand in 1876.
+The first building in the world to ban smoking was the Old Government Building in Wellington, New Zealand, in 1876.
 The ban related to concerns about the threat of fire, as it is the second largest wooden building in the world.

 The first modern attempt at restricting smoking saw Nazi Germany banning smoking in every university, post office, military hospital, and Nazi Party office, under the auspices of Karl Astel's Institute for Tobacco Hazards Research, established in 1941 under orders from Adolf Hitler.
 The Nazis conducted major anti-tobacco campaigns until the demise of their regime in 1945.

 In the latter part of the 20th century, as research on the risks of secondhand tobacco smoke became public, the tobacco industry launched "courtesy awareness" campaigns.
 Fearing reduced sales, the industry began a media and legislative programme that focused on "accommodation".
 Tolerance and courtesy were encouraged as a way to ease heightened tensions between smokers and those around them, while avoiding smoking bans.
 In the US, states were encouraged to pass laws providing separate smoking sections.

 In 1975, the U.S. state of Minnesota enacted the Minnesota Clean Indoor Air Act, making it the first state to restrict smoking in most public spaces.
 At first restaurants were required to have "No Smoking" sections, and bars were exempt from the Act.
-As of 1 October 2007 Minnesota enacted a ban on smoking in all restaurants and bars statewide, called the Freedom to Breathe Act of 2007.
+In 2007, Minnesota enacted a ban on smoking in all restaurants and bars via the Freedom to Breathe Act.